goossens/ObjectTalk/docs/reference/Object.md

 In the example above, both **a** and **b** have the same (non) value.

-All ObjectTalk objects have a special mechanism to store metadata that can be accessed with the dot operator.
+All ObjectTalk objects have a special mechanism to store metadata that can be accessed with the dot (member) operator.
 Metadata is not preserved beyond the running of a script and should therefore not be used as a dictionary.
 For that, please of the [Dict](Dict.md) class.
 Metadata is powerful as any data can be attached to an object.

-When metadata is retrieved, the ObjectTalk engine for looks in the metadata registry attached to the object and if it can't be found, it's class and parent classes are consulted.
-This is actually the mechanism by which data and function members are found.
+When metadata is retrieved, the ObjectTalk engine for looks in the metadata attached to the object and if it can't be found, it's class and parent classes are searched.
+This is actually the mechanism by which class member functions (methods) are found.

 	a = -1;
 	a.flag = true;            // attach metadata to object a